-60. Be Open with Your Bridal Consultant
+Be Open With Your Bridal Consultant

 If you're shopping with a consultant at a bridal boutique or salon, don't hold back when letting him or her know exactly what you're looking for.
 Be as honest and open as possible.
-The more information you give about your likes and dislikes, the easier it will be for the consultant for pick out your dream gown.
+The more information you give about your likes and dislikes, the easier it will be for the consultant to pick out your dream gown.

-61. Keep the Season in Mind
+Keep the Season in Mind

-62. Throw Out the "Rules"
+Throw Out the "Rules"

-63. Pay Attention to the Top of the Dress
+Pay Attention to the Top of the Dress

 You should love every aspect of your wedding dress, but keep in mind that the top of the gown will appear most in wedding photographs, especially while you're seated at dinner or dancing with your nearest and dearest.
-Make sure the gown fits comfortably when you're sitting down and that the neckline won't require adjusting throughout the big day.
+Make sure the gown fits comfortably when you're sitting down and that the neckline won't require adjusting throughout the day.

 "It's fine for a good seamstress to do small updates like adding straps or changing the hemline," says gown designer Monique Lhuillier.
-"But any customization that requires the inner support and structure of the gown to be changed is risky, costly, and many times, irreversible.
+"But any customization that requires the inner support and structure of the gown to be changed is risky, costly, and, many times, irreversible.
 If it's not done with precision, it can potentially ruin a gown."

 If the dress arrives and you're iffy on it, you don't need to scrap it.
-Gather your trusted style advisers and "try it on with totally different accessories, like a new belt, or add a bolero.
-If that doesn't help, a seamstress can really change the look by shortening it, changing the neckline, taking off sleeves, or adding sleeves," says Molly Guy, creative director at Stone Fox Bride.
+Gather your trusted style advisers and "try it on with totally different accessories, like a new belt, or add a bolero," says Molly Guy, creative director at Stone Fox Bride.
+"If that doesn't help, a seamstress can really change the look by shortening it, changing the neckline, taking off sleeves, or adding sleeves."

-66. If You Must Start Over, Save Some Cash
+If You Must Start Over, Save Some Cash

 Say you really can't fall back in love with the dress, but you can't afford to scrap it and start from scratch buying a second one.
 Re-sell it online, emphasizing that the dress is brand new and unworn.
 "That way you can recoup more than the average 50 percent resale and get back 60 to 80 percent of the retail price," says Julie Jones, founder of Encore Bridal, a gown resale website.

-67. Think About Adding a Bustle
+Think About Adding a Bustle

 If the dress of your dreams has a long train or hem, decide whether you want to get a bustle sewn into the gown.
-This helps pick up your train during the reception, but keep in mind that it will alter how the back of the dress looks.
+This will help you pick up your train during the reception, but keep in mind that it will alter how the back of the dress looks.
 Research the different bustle styles to see if one is right for your dress before you undergo fittings and alterations.

-68. Decide Your Dress Preview Policy in Advance
+Decide Your Dress Preview Policy in Advance

-69. Keep the Dress Away From Home
+Keep the Dress Away From Home

-Especially if you live with your groom, you don't want him to stumble upon your gown and ruin the surprise.
+Especially if you live with your partner, you don't want him or her to stumble upon your gown and ruin the surprise.
 Ask a relative or very trusted friend (perhaps someone you'd want to bring with you when you take the gown for tailoring appointments) if they'll let you keep the dress at their place until the big day.
 Plus, if it's not in your closet, you won't be tempted to wear it every day until the wedding.